Joaoluislins/My_portfolio/README.md

 ![Image](predictedvsactual.png)![Image2](featinfluence.png)
 > The objective of the project was to predict rent prices, applying Multiple Linear Regression in 14 feats, working with Python and a dataset that contains a sample of 5,000 rentals listings in Manhattan, Brooklyn, and Queens, active on StreetEasy in June 2016.

-Project built as part of the Data Scientist Career Certification, provided by Codecademy. \
+Project built as part of the Data Scientist Career Certification, provided by [Codecademy](http://www.codecademy.com/). \
 It's a partnership between StreetEasy and Codecademy to provide a real business case study.

-* Codecademy is an online learning platform.
-* StreetEasy is New York City's leading real estate marketplace.
+*StreetEasy is New York City's leading real estate marketplace.*
 <br />
 <br />